xalaida/laravel-nuxt-docker/api/DOCUMENTATION.md

 - [ ] add stub for s3 container, probably minio (for stateless app)
 - [ ] add stub for selenium (laravel dusk)
 - [ ] add stub to replace default queue runner with horizon
-- [ ] add stub for CLI container with installed xDebug (because xDebug conflicts Swoole)
 - [ ] add health checks to other containers
-- [ ] set up volume permissions (ro, rw, etc)
 - [ ] set up according to: https://phpunit.readthedocs.io/en/9.5/installation.html#recommended-php-configuration
-- [ ] add bash `azov` app to manage api containers (instead of current aliases file) (should mostly work on top of CLI)
-  - [ ] add command to see env value inside containers
 - [ ] php-fpm version
-  - probably add public to .dockerignore since it will be handled by nginx (only for php-fpm)
   - set up pm.max_children and other fpm params
   - add nginx gateway for fastcgi proxy

 - [ ] /bin/sh -c "envsubst '$$NGINX_HOST' < /etc/nginx/conf.d/default.template > /etc/nginx/conf.d/default.conf && nginx -g 'daemon off;'"
 - [ ] also add possibility to disable xdebug in runtime
-- [ ] add doc how to set up phpstorm with xdebug and phpunit tests
-- [ ] add parameters for queue (retry, timeout, etc)
 - [ ] extract max_upload_size into env variable

 - [ ] configure redis